Wha't the best online TEFL course according to Reddit?

 Cynics say take the cheapest course or take a CELTA

-There are lots of cynics on Reddit.
+There are lots of cynics on Reddit if you ask me.

 "The way I see it, you either take the CELTA and spend a month learning something or find the cheapest online course and get it done in a few days.
 The former if you're planning on teaching for a while, the latter if you're just looking to tick off the "Certification" box on your work visa application." - erufiku